 She contacted state-level experts and completed various types of training to gain knowledge about the issue.
 She met with local professionals, who would later become the first members of the Child Protective Investigative Team.
 CPIT is the multidisciplinary team of the Coffee County CAC, with members meeting monthly to discuss every severe child physical abuse case and child sexual abuse case reported in Coffee County.
 Many of the initial CPIT members still serve on the team today.

-After launching Coffee County CAC, Bonnie served on the center’s board of directors for 10 years.
+After launching Coffee County CAC, Watts served on the center’s board of directors for 10 years.
 Today, she continues to stay informed about the center’s work.

 “It thrills me to see the center’s positive impact on the community,” Watts said.
 “I still keep contact with (Executive Director) Joyce Prusak.”